 How useful is a warranty that comes with the camera?
 Does the warranty on the camera and lens vary?
 How about extended warranty, does it make sense to buy it?
 Read on to answer these questions and many more …

 Warranty for cameras comes in two flavors from the manufacturers.
-The local warranty is applicable to the products that are purchased in the country of origin (have a documented proof of purchase within the country by way of country specific warranty card and a receipt).
-World-wide warranty is the one that covers the equipment in whatever country the manufacturer has service centers, regardless of the country of purchase.
+The local warranty is applicable to the products that are purchased in the country of origin (have a documented proof of purchase within the country by way of a country-specific warranty card and a receipt).
+Worldwide warranty is the one that covers the equipment in whatever country the manufacturer has service centers, regardless of the country of purchase.

 The lengthy terms and conditions are written in the warranty policy from a legal point of view.
 Basically warranty is a legal written guarantee provided by the manufacturer.
 For us, who don’t want to get into details of these, here are two simple things that are explained in the warranty-

 - Warranty covers defects which can be attributed to the manufacturers.

 - It does not cover anything that appears to be a case of carelessness in the hands of photographers.
 Accessories are usually not covered in the warranty.
 Normal wear and tear is also excluded.

 There are times when warranty is refused.
 Sometimes this happens quite frequently.
 This is a list that I have compiled with the help of some friendly folks from different service centers (of various brands) –

 - Out of warranty – Believe it or not, this is the most common reason why consumers don’t get the benefit of warranty.
 This should have been obvious but it seems that most people do not know when the warranty ends for their goods.

 - Missing or Incomplete documentation – Warranty card without dealer details and missing proof of purchase are common examples.
 If the documents are not complete, the service provider has all the rights to refuse a claim.